nbezi/taxcloudjs/README.md

 [TaxCloud documentation](https://taxcloud.net/developerguide.pdf) to learn more.

-All important methods to operate with TaxCloud returns a Promise that will give you the Object returned by the API or a error you can catch and receive the API Error code and messages depending on the method called, such as `[{"ResponseType":0,"Message":"Invalid apiLoginID and/or apiKey"}]`.
+All important methods to operate with TaxCloud returns a Promise that will give you the Object returned by the API or an error to be catched with API Error code and messages depending on the method called, such as `[{"ResponseType":0,"Message":"Invalid apiLoginID and/or apiKey"}]`.